Brishawon/WHSTechNotes/journal.md

 | kayla |   GMC Sierra     |  Fixed Wrong Problem     |
 | bart     |   Toyota Corolla   | Left Stains On Carpet   |
 | harrison   |    	Subaru Forester    |   Left The Oil Cap Off    |

+# feburary 3, 2025

+On January 29, a tragic mid-air collision occurred over Washington, D.C., claiming the lives of 67 people, including military personnel and young athletes returning from a competition.
+While we mourn this loss, tragedies like this also push us to examine what went wrong and how we can prevent similar events in the future.
+In aviation, technology plays a crucial role in ensuring safety—yet when systems fail, the consequences can be devastating.

+Technology is a key part of modern aviation, from air traffic control systems to automated flight assistance.
+However, even the most advanced systems can fail.
+Based on the recent mid-air collision over Washington, D.C., discuss how Computer Science contributes to aviation safety.
+Consider software development, automation, cybersecurity, or human-computer interaction.
+What improvements could be made to prevent accidents like this in the future?

+Possible Connections to Computer Science

+Air Traffic Control Systems – How do computer algorithms manage airspace and prevent collisions? is an aircraft collision avoidance system designed to reduce the incidence of mid-air collision (MAC) between aircraft.
+Automation & AI in Aviation – The role of autopilot systems, real-time alerts, and AI-driven decision-making. constantly monitoring each user's software, hardware, and network, recognizing anomalies in real time, predicting potential issues, and taking preemptive action.
+Software Errors & Bugs – How can coding flaws or miscommunication between different software systems contribute to accidents? hardware to infiltrate and initiate a denial-of-service (DoS) attack or install malware, such as spyware, ransomware, Trojan horses, worms, or viruses.
+Human-Computer Interaction (HCI) – Did poor interface design or unclear alerts play a role in the crash?
+The consequences of bad UI/UX design include poor user experience leading to frustration and low engagement, decreased credibility and increased workload for designers, Cybersecurity in Aviation – Could hacking, jamming, or cyber vulnerabilities pose risks in air traffic management?
+It can lead to flight delays or cancellations, damage to reputation, loss of customer trust and financial losses.
+Big Data & Predictive Analytics – How could machine learning be used to predict and prevent accidents?
+If a machine malfunctions or detects a danger, intelligent systems can instantly analyze the data and shut it down.
+Write two (2) paragraphs exploring how technology can integration can provided for increased aviation safety.
+You can use one or more of the six areas listed above, or you can choose another relevant topic of your interest.
+Some modern technological advancements that have been developed and utilized for the sole purpose of enhancing aviation safety include airborne collision avoidance systems, satellite-based solar ships, space-based platform monitoring, heads-up display, global positioning system, synthetic vision systems, enhancedTechnology on new aircraft can either improve fuel burn through aerodynamic efficiency (mainly airframe), or reduce actual combustion use (mainly engine-related).
+Combined, these elements create a new aircraft with a reduced environmental impact.
+Flight deck automation began with the first autopilot more than a century ago and today's cockpits are highly automated.
+Sophisticated flight management, navigation, communications, hazard avoidance, auto-land and other innovative systems improve situational awareness and optimize performance.With the technological advancements, cockpits now include more sophisticated avionics systems, such as glass cockpits equipped with digital displays.
+These systems have the capability of providing pilots with information in real time on navigation, weather conditions, and the performance of the aircraft.